bensir213/bengoframe-py-report/README.md

 Screenshot:

-if your test step has screenshots.
+If your test step has screenshots.
 Please save them to a specify folder and name the screenshot file by a unique name for each.
 And then append the name into the test step.

 ```json
 # testData.json screenshot examples: